Claiton (footballer, born 1984)

-Claiton Machado dos Santos (born 7 September 1984) is a Brazilian-Italian former footballer who played as a defender.
+Claiton Machado dos Santos (born 7 September 1984) is a Brazilian former footballer who played as a defender.

 Career

 Bologna, Milan and loans

 Claiton started his professional football career at Bologna and played once in Serie A, on 17 June 2001.
 Bologna lost to Internazionale 1−2.
 In January 2002, he was signed by A.C.
 Milan and played for their Primavera team.
 On 18 December 2002, he made his debut for the club, coming in as a substitute for Alessandro Costacurta in the Coppa Italia 1/8 finals against Ancona.
 He was also featured as an unused bench for Milan in Serie A on 24 May 2003, the game right before the 2003 UEFA Champions League Final and 2003 Coppa Italia Final, in which Carlo Ancelotti used 4 youth team players in the starting lineup and another 7 players on the bench.
 In 2003-04 season, he remain the member of U20 youth team.

 In the summer of 2004, he left for Prato on loan, but in January 2005 returned to Milan.
 In the 2005-06 season, he was loaned out again, this time to Lecco.